-If you are considering a career in retailing and are looking for part time work in this sector whilst you are at University MyPurpleDoor jobs board provides a wide variety of local vacancies that might fit around your study.
+If you are considering a career in retailing and are looking for part time work in this sector whilst you are at university, the MyPurpleDoor jobs board provides a wide variety of local vacancies that might fit around your study.

 Some larger organisations offer summer internships in areas such as buying, store management or design and merchandising, so it is worth exploring the major retailers' websites to find out if these are available, or alternatively making a speculative approach if there is a particular specialised area of retailing you wish to gain some work exposure and experience in.

 However finding experience will take time and effort: employers receive many CVs every week so you will have to work hard to stand out from the crowd.
-You can find out more about how to create a targeted CV through the Purple Door website.
+You can find out more about how to create a targeted CV through the Careers and Employability Service website.

 It is also worth considering the voluntary sector for work experience, especially in charity retail outlets.
-Purple Door offers current students and graduates access to a Virtual Volunteering Bank which provides local opportunities to undertake alongside your studies.
-Similarly you can access these opportunities through the paper-based bank located in the Purple Door careers centre.
+The Careers and Employabiltiy Service offers current students and graduates access to a Virtual Volunteering Bank which provides local opportunities to undertake alongside your studies.
+Similarly you can access these opportunities through the paper-based bank located in the Careers and Employability Centre.

 If you wish to instigate voluntary work experince during the vacation periods please refer the 'External sites' on the voluntary work experience section of our website.